theta360developers/4k-long-video/README.md

 ![long video info](doc/img/long-video-information.png)

-The bitrate is reduced to 32Mbps.
-I'm hoping that due to the use of HEVC, the quality will be comparable to 56Mpbs with H.264.

 I plan to submit the plug-in to the [RICOH THETA Plug-in Store](https://pluginstore.theta360.com/).
 Look for "Long Video HEVC".